yamin-shihab/study-notes/grade-8/science.md

 ## Mix and Flow of Matter

 + A fluid is a substance that has the ability to flow (liquid or gas).
-A non fluid can behave like one when melted or dissolved into a fluid.
+A non-fluid can behave like one when melted or dissolved into a fluid.
 They take up all available space in their container. (water, honey, air)
 + There are three main types of matter, in order of density:
     1. Solids have particles tightly packed together and only vibrating in place. (tape dispenser, stapler, box)
     2. Liquids have particles with enough energy to slide past each other (fluid), yet still vibrate close to others. (water, honey, syrup)